JanviTiwari48/BookMyMovies/README.md

  BookMyMovies

-A Jav Console based Project-Movie Ticket Booking System built using JDBC API and MySQL also contains core Java features like Collections,Error Handling and OOPS.
+A Java Console based Project-Movie Ticket Booking System built using JDBC API and MySQL also contains core Java features like Collections,Error Handling and OOPS.

  Features
 - View movies